tradingview/charting-library-examples/react-example/README.md

 ## How to start

 1. Install dependencies `npm install`.
-1. Copy the Charting Library to this project: copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public`.
+1. Copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public`.
 The earliest supported version of the Charting Library is 1.12.
+1. Copy `datafeeds` folder from https://github.com/tradingview/charting_library/ to `/public`.
 1. Execute `npm start`.
 It will build the project and open a default browser with the Charting Library.

 ## What is Charting Library